-Cookies are small text files stored on the requestors’ device to recognize them.
-Thus, the information contained in the cookies serves the purpose of meeting management and is strictly necessary for the declared area.
-No cookies are used in the not declared area.
+Cookies are small text files that are stored on the requesting party's device in order to recognize them.
+Thus, the information contained in the cookies serve the session control or it is necessary information for the functionality and are technically absolutely necessary.

 3.2 Log data

 Each time you access the website, the visit is recorded in a log file (server logs) for a period of 6 months with the following log data: